Hub-OS/documentation-website/docs/01-client/01-packages.md

 blocked_by = []  # prevents self from existing on an entity when these other statuses are applied blocks_actions = true blocks_mobility = true
+durations = [90] # a list of durations for each supported level of the status

 # this section is optional, see the Battle section for an example
 [defines]